meronex/meronex-icons/README.md

     - Remove pId attribute from AI icons [#310](https://github.com/react-icons/react-ic)
     - Add support for stroke-based icons [#284](https://github.com/react-icons/react-icons/pull/284)

-- Improved Preview Site
+- Improved the preview site
     - Show the icon set next to the titles
     - Improve search performance by caching results
     - Copy the entire absolute URL so it can be easily inserted

 #### Do you plan to keep maintaining it?

-I'd rather have the changes merged upstream, but I will keep this maintained if saves others time and effort and the main react-icons remains in active.
+I'd rather have the changes merged upstream I don't prefer fragmented react community, however I plan to keep this maintained until react-icons regains momentum.
+My view on this that if you publish open source, then you've to be responsible for the longevity of it when others depend on it and willing to offer a hand, otherwise don't publish at all.

 ## Related Projects

 - forked from [react-icons](https://github.com/react-icons/react-icons)